Connecting Youth and Families to Christ and His Church

 The Shared Vision was promulgated by Archbishop Naumann in 2015, after a year of collaboration with the whole Church in Northeast Kansas.
 This pivotal document outlines our shared and sacred purpose and vision as the local Church.

-Click on the icon above or follow this link to find out more about this exciting vision for our Church.
 Prairie Star Ranch is happy to be a part of the vision to grow as disciples of Jesus, and make disciples of Jesus.

 Building a camp for your kids, your family, and your parish.